Mon - Sun: 24 hours.

 Laser Hair Removal Compensation – How To Claim For Burns & Scarring

-Our team of specialist advisors can help if you do decide to take action.
+Our team of specialist advisors can help if you decide to take action.
 Firstly, they’ll review your case with you to see if it’s suitable.
 During your call, free legal advice about your options will be provided.
 Where there is a reasonable chance of winning your claim, it could be passed to one of our personal injury solicitors.
 To reduce your financial risk, they’ll work on a No Win No Fee basis if your laser hair removal claim is taken on.
 That means they won’t ask to be paid upfront and you won’t have to pay them if your claim is unsuccessful.

 Would you like to talk to us about your claim right away?
 If so, please call us on 0800 6524 881.
 Otherwise, read on to find out how laser hair removal compensation claims work.